The Snake Charmer: Subject and setting

 The painting depicts a naked boy standing on a small carpet in the center of a room with blue-tiled walls, facing away from the viewer, holding a python which coils around his waist and over his shoulder, while an older man sits to his right playing a fipple flute.
 The performance is watched by a motley group of armed men from a variety of Islamic tribes, with different clothes and weapons.

 Another painting by Gérôme entitled The Snake Charmer, date unknown, New Orleans Museum of Art.

 Jean-Léon Gérôme and Aimé Morot, study for The Snake Charmer, by 1877, private collection.

 Sarah Lees' catalogue essay for the painting examines the setting as a conflation of Ottoman Turkey and Egypt, and also explains the young snake charmer's nudity, not as an erotic display, but "to obviate charges of fraud" in his performance:The Snake Charmer…brings together widely disparate, even incompatible, elements to create a scene that, as is the case with much of his oeuvre, the artist could not possibly have witnessed.
 Snake charming was not part of Ottoman culture, but it was practiced in ancient Egypt and continued to appear in that country during the nineteenth century.
 Maxime du Camp, for example, described witnessing a snake charmer in Cairo during his 1849–51 trip with Gustave Flaubert in terms that are comparable to Gérôme’s depiction, including mention of the young male disrobing in order to obviate charges of fraud.
 The artist has placed this performance, however, in a hybrid, fictional space that derives from identifiably Turkish, as well as Egyptian, sources.

 The blue tiles are inspired by İznik panels in the Altınyol (Golden Passage) and Baghdad Kiosk of Topkapı Palace in Ottoman-era Constantinople.
 Some parts of the inscriptions on the walls cannot easily be read, but "the large frieze at the top of the painting, running from right to left, is perfectly legible.
-It is the famous Koranic verse 256 from Surah II, al-Baqara, The Cow, written in thuluth script, and readsThere is no compulsion in religion—the right way is indeed clearly distinct from error.
+It is the famous Koranic verse 256 from Surah II, al-Baqara, The Cow, written in thuluth script, and reads: "There is no compulsion in religion—the right way is indeed clearly distinct from error.
 So whoever disbelieves in the devil and believes in Allah, he indeed lays hold on the firmest handle which shall never break.
-And Allah is Hearing, Knowing…...the inscription thereafter is truncated…probably not a Koranic verse but rather a dedication to a caliph."
+And Allah is Hearing, Knowing".
+Ibn Warraq explains that the inscription thereafter is truncated and is "probably not a Koranic verse but rather a dedication to a caliph".

 Regarding the snake depicted, "Richard G. Zweifel, a herpetologist from the American Museum of Natural History…commented that 'the snake looks more like a South American boa constrictor than anything else,' a possibility that would add yet another layer of hybridity to the image.
 Gérôme could perhaps have studied such an animal at the Jardin des Plantes in Paris."